|Other Freelang resources|

 Old Norse is the North Germanic language that was spoken by inhabitants of Scandinavia and inhabitants of their overseas settlements during the Viking Age, until about 1300.
 Gradually, Old Norse splintered into the modern North Germanic languages: Icelandic, Faroese, Norwegian, Danish and Swedish.

-Download our free dictionary (for Windows) and browse both the Old Norse-English and the English-Old Norse lists.
+Download our free dictionary (for Windows or Android) and browse both the Old Norse-English and the English-Old Norse lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Jens Nielsen.